jamesohortle/loanwords_gairaigo/README.md

 ## Systematic mappings from English to katakana 英語からカタカナへの規則的なマッピング

 One may wish to imagine that English words are transcribed perfectly phonetically into katakana.
 Alas, the unfortunate truth is that this is often not the case.
-Phenomena such as the introduction of loanwords when Japanese or English phonology was different, misreadings or misinterpretations of the English source words or precedence given to the written form of the English word over its pronunciation have led to cases such as モンキー *monkī* for English "monkey", which would be phonetically transcribed more accurately as マンキー *mankī*.
+Phenomena such as the introduction of loanwords when Japanese and/or English phonology was different, misreadings or misinterpretations of the English source words or precedence given to the written form of the English word over its pronunciation have led to cases such as モンキー *monkī* for English "monkey", which would be phonetically transcribed more accurately as マンキー *mankī*.

 Therefore, we begin by transcribing phonetically and then correct these transcriptions based on some common graphemes.
 For example, English words starting with `MO` that have been transcribed as `マ` are corrected to `モ` (except for words beginning in `MOTHER`).